-- Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses. - Shut off all possible sources of ignition and increase ventilation. - ▶ Wipe up. - If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated. - Undamaged cans should be gathered and stowed safely.

-Clear area of personnel and move upwind.

-- Alert Fire Brigade and tell them location and nature of hazard. - ▶ May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Major Spills ▶ Prevent, by any means available, spillage from entering drains or water courses - No smoking, naked lights or ignition sources. - Increase ventilation. - Stop leak if safe to do so.
+Minor Spills Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Wear protective clothing, impervious gloves and safety glasses.
+Shut off all possible sources of ignition and increase ventilation.
+Wipe up.
+If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
+Undamaged cans should be gathered and stowed safely.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses No smoking, naked lights or ignition sources.
+Increase ventilation.
+Stop leak if safe to do so.
+Continued